-Anti-Inflammatory Orange Turmeric Tea plus 10 Healthy Benefits of Turmeric
+Anti-Inflammatory Orange Turmeric Tea

-Turmeric, the brightly colored spice that gives curry it’s intense color, contains beneficial compounds that have positive health benefits.
+Turmeric, the brightly colored spice that gives curry an intense color, contains beneficial compounds that have positive health benefits.
 The main compounds are the curcuminoids and the most important of these is curcumin.
 One of the most beneficial things curcumin can do is lessen inflammation, which is implicated in most Western diseases.

 To be fair, inflammatory responses are a good thing.
 We wouldn’t be able to wage a defense against bacteria and viruses, or injuries, for example, without a strong inflammatory response.
 However, too much of a good thing can cause problems.
 Chronic inflammation has been implicated in many diseases that plague us today, including heart disease, diabetes, Alzheimer’s, and obesity.
 Curcumin can reduce inflammation as effectively as some anti-inflammatory medications, but without the side effects.
 One of the ways it does this is by inhibiting (NF)-kB.